Latest News

-All over the UK right now, mobile catering entrepreneurs are looking for fresh new ways to increase their market share and attract new customers to their food business.
+All over the UK right now, mobile catering entrepreneurs are looking for fresh new ways to increase their market share and attract new customers to their food business by offering delicious food.
 An easy way to appeal to a modern audience is to offer delicious vegan street food.

 With all the current talk about health and sustainability, increasing numbers of people are becoming interested in vegan diets.
 Intrigued?
 Then read our ultimate go-to guide to vegan mobile catering now.